 ~ Russell Beasley [Southern Voice]

-This time around, had gay men really become so callous and uncaring that they simply didn't give a damn what was happening to those around them, even their "friends"?
+This time around, had gay men really become so uncaring that they simply didn't tend to what was happening to those around them, even their "friends"?

 "Tina is the passport into a close-knit 'in-crowd' where, too often, they support each other in their delusions."

 ~ Mickey Weems [Ohio State Universary]